 Cast: Mj Rodriguez, Indya Moore, Dominique Jackson, Billy Porter, Ryan Jamaal Swain, Hailee Sahar, Angel Bismark Curiel, Dyllon Burnside, Jeremy McClain and Jason A. Rodriguez.

 Created by Ryan Murphy, Brad Falchuk and Stephen Canals, Pose focuses on the queer African-American and Latino communities of the ballroom scene in 1980s New York City, and features the largest amount of trans actors in regular roles of any scripted television series in history.
-Since the series premiered in 2018, it has received universal praise from fans and critics.
+Since the series premiered in 2018, it has received universal acclaim from fans and critics.
 Last year, Billy Porter – who plays Pray Tell, the show’s resident emcee in the Ball scene – made history by becoming the first openly gay black actor to win the Emmy Award for Outstanding Lead Actor in a Drama Series.
-Pose will return for its third season in 2020.
+Due to complicated from COVID-19, the third season won’t premiere until next year.

 Queer Eye (2018 – present)